25 Amazing Things To Do In Lake Louise

 The Lake Agnes Teahouse hike is a popular thing to do in Lake Louise in the summer.
 It’s also one of the most iconic and popular hikes in all of Banff National Park and has been enjoyed by visitors for well over a century.

 Its popularity is perhaps its only downfall as the teahouse can attract a crowd in the summer months with a line out the door.
 Nevertheless, it is a classic and ends at the lovely Lake Agnes, the perfect spot for lunch.

-This is an easy to moderate hike above Lake Louise that is suitable for all visitors to Banff.
+The Lake Agnes Teahouse hike can be done in under three hours as it’s an easy to moderate hike, suitable for all visitors to Banff.
+However, be warned it is a busy one.
 To escape the crowds (and get better views), keep climbing to the Big or Little Beehive and onward to Devil’s Thumb.
 In the summer, the earlier you get up and at it, the better.
 By mid-afternoon, Lake Louise and the Lake Agnes Teahouse Trek are a bit chaotic.

 *Keep in mind the Lake Agnes Teahouse is only open from June 4 until Canadian Thanksgiving (second Monday in October) from 8:00 am to 5:00 pm